nguyenhphilip/camino/content/posts/final-goodbye.md

 You––”

 A tiny piece of glass is shattering into a thousand tinier pieces.
 Time sweeps them into the pan of reality.
 A naked thread remains.
-The voice of Leonard Cohen in the nearby distance:
+The voice of Leonard Cohen rings in the nearby distance:

 > Your letters they all say that you're beside me now. <br>
 > Then why do I feel alone? <br>